12 min read

 Lift one knee in front of the chest and then out to the side, hugging it in with both hands while keeping the upper body straight and pelvis level.
 When lifting the knee to the side, release one arm and use the other to hug the right knee against the body.

 Practitioners can lean their glutes against the wall or turn so that their lifted knee comes in contact with the wall.

 To make balancing on one foot easier, one can shift their weight forwards so that the toes and forefoot press down.
-To practice this, stand in a variation of mountain pose with feet hip-width apart, then shift forwards and back to feel the toes pressing down and relaxing, respectively.
+To practice this, stand in a variation of Mountain pose with feet hip-width apart, then shift forward and back to feel the toes pressing down and relaxing, respectively.
 Repeat while standing on the other foot.

 Try Tree pose standing on an uneven surface such as a folded blanket or folded mat – this will challenge the practitioner’s balance and strengthen small muscles in the feet.

 One can explore a bound tree pose by incorporating other poses, such as bringing their right foot into a Half Lotus position, wrapping the right arm behind them, and hooking the big toe with the thumb and forefingers.
 From here, practitioners can fold forward into Ardha Baddha Padmottanasana (Half Bound Lotus Standing Forward Bend).